Accepting Applications: Tripartite Advisory Board

 July 8, 2026 at 12:00 pm (noon): Deadline for Project Applications

-The Community Action Partnership of Solano, Joint Powers Authority (CAP Solano JPA) is the Collaborative Applicant for the Vallejo/Solano County CoC.
-If you have questions or comments regarding the CoC or local Competition process, please contact [email protected].
+Contact the CAP Solano JPA: If you have questions or comments regarding the CoC or local Competition process, please contact [email protected].

 NOFO Rank and Review Panel Selection Process